-These consolidated financial statements are presented in Canadian dollars, which is the functional currency of the Company and its subsidiaries.
+These consolidated financial statements are presented in Canadian dollars, which is the functional currency of the Company and its Canadian subsidiaries.
+The functional currency of Andes Ecosucursal S.A.S. is the US dollar.

 (d) Use of estimates and judgments